Lost Boys (Peter Pan): Peter Pan in Scarlet

 In Peter Pan in Scarlet, Tootles becomes a girl because he only has daughters to borrow clothes from in order to become a child again and go back to Neverland.
 He finds his father, who is a judge, too.

-Nibs is the only Lost Boy not to return to Neverland because he can't bear the thought of leaving his children.
+Nibs is the only Lost Boy not to return to Neverland because he cannot bear the thought of leaving his children.
 Because of this he also is the only one who never meets his real parents, stays an orphan and has no chance to learn anything of his earlier life.

 Slightly plays the clarinet and saves the day a couple of times with his music.
 Slightly grows up to marry a noblewoman and becomes a lord, though he has become a widower at the age of thirty and is the only one of the Lost Boys not to father any children.
 He gets tricked by the new enemy when he returns to Neverland and grows up, much to Peter's anger.
-Thanks to his love for music he finds his real mother and after returning to London he is the only Lost Boy who doesn't return to his adult age, but stays eighteen and stays with his mother.
+Thanks to his love for music he finds his real mother and after returning to London he is the only Lost Boy who does not return to his adult age, but stays eighteen and stays with his mother.

 Curly has become a doctor and is the owner of one of Nana's great-great-puppies, which travels with him to Neverland.
 He is the one who gives up his youth and childhood to save Peter's life.

 The Twins have grown up to work in an office and their names are revealed to be Marmaduke and Binky.
 They find their mother and take her back to their house in London.